giliard1984/react-movies-search/README.md

 # Movies Search Engine

 The purpose of this project, is to showcase a few interesting concepts around React.
-For instance, a useDebounce hook is used to prevent users from hammering the endpoint.
-Some important states and methods are placed at the Context API level.
-Also, the use of the Outlet is leveraged here (It abstracts the layout component logic, so the children are injected into it, providing a new component (High-Order Components concept).
+* For instance, a useDebounce hook is used to prevent users from hammering the endpoint.
+* Some important states and methods are placed at the Context API level.
+* Also, the use of the Outlet is leveraged here (It abstracts the layout component logic, so the children are injected into it, providing a new component (High-Order Components concept).
+* Lets not forget about the infinite scroll implementation, making the interation a little bit better for users.

 ## Technologies involved